mahavedalla/mahavedalla/docs/questions/sila/did-the-buddha-reject-the-brahman-caste-system.md

-# Did the Buddha reject the Brahman caste system?
+Question: Did the Buddha reject the Brahman caste system?
 Answer in Brief: -
  Category: Sīla
 Sutta References: AN 93